Soccer writer Grant Wahl dies at World Cup match in Qatar

 “He was always pretty cool to be around.
 He spent a lot of time in my hometown of Akron,” James said in Philadelphia after the Los Angeles Lakers lost in overtime to the 76ers.
 “Any time his name would come up, I’ll always think back to me as a teenager having Grant in our building down at St. V’s.
 It’s a tragic loss.
 It’s unfortunate to lose someone as great as he was.
 I wish his family the best.
 May he rest in paradise.”

-A voter at times in FIFA’s annual awards, Wahl wrote this week that he had been among 82 journalists honored by FIFA and the international sports press association AIPS for attending eight or more World Cups.
+A voter at times in FIFA’s annual awards, Wahl had been among 82 journalists honored by FIFA and the international sports press association AIPS for attending eight or more World Cups.

+“Only some days ago, Grant was recognised by FIFA and AIPS for his contribution to reporting on eight consecutive FIFA World Cups, and his career also included attendance at several FIFA Women’s World Cups, as well as a host of other international sporting events,” FIFA president Gianni Infantino said.
+“His love for football was immense and his reporting will be missed by all who follow the global game.”

 Wahl graduated from Princeton in 1996 and worked for Sports Illustrated from 1996 to 2021, known primarily for his coverage of soccer and college basketball.
 He then launched his own website.